 Committee: Advisory Committee, Planning Advisory Committee, and/or Steering Committee

-Common Issue: An issue with impact across two or more business areas as appropriately designated by the Steering Committee.
+Common Issue: An topic with impact across two or more business areas as appropriately designated by the Steering Committee.

 Entity: Any Committee, Subcommittee, Working Group, or Task Force formed under the governance of the Advisory Committee.